saf-dmitry/taskpaper-mode/scripting.md

 ### Relation Functions for Attribute Values

-Some handy functions for checking attribute values.
+Functions for checking and comparing attribute values.

 - `taskpaper-num=`
 - `taskpaper-num<`